maxi-k/website-resume/README.md

 # Website Resume
-A basic resume for my website, base on react.
+A basic resume for my website, based on react.

 ## Tech
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).